SRKads1998/EDS-214-Project/README.md

 ### Outputs

-The final deliverable of this project, a quatro doc, containing the final figure, may be located within the "Deliverables" folder in the Project repository (WORKING ADD Citation)
+The final deliverable of this project, a quatro doc labeled "paper.qmd", may be located within the "paper" folder in the Project repository (WORKING ADD Citation)